madhavdevsolutions/Write-notes-android/README.md

-# 📝 MyNotes – Android Notes App
+# 📝 Write Notes – Android Notes App

 ## 📖 Overview
 MyNotes is a simple and lightweight Android note-taking application built using **Java** and **Room Database**.